Menu

 Throughout his career, Rozaire spent significant time conducting archaeological fieldwork across California.
 He greatly valued these experiences, both socially and academically; and he wished there had been more funding to support field and laboratory projects during his career.
 This award is intended to promote such experiences among young archaeologists, and to bring greater attention to California’s rich past.

 The award supports undergraduate or graduate student research in California archaeology that includes a significant fieldwork or collections component.
 Funding from the award is intended to help pay for the various costs associated with fieldwork or analyzing an existing curated collection and/or for preparing the materials for long-term curation.
-The award is to promote original research on the history or prehistory of California.
+The award is to promote original research on the material culture of all periods of California's history.

 ALLOWABLE EXPENSES